 What is an EEG?

 A quantitative Electroencephalogram is a safe and completely noninvasive procedure, which uses electrodes placed on the scalp to measure and monitor neuron oscillations (otherwise known as brain waves) in order to diagnosis dysregulation in brain function and activity.
-Combined with our advanced brain-mapping computer simulations, our team of experts at The Florida House Experience can assess the overall health of your brain, measure the effect addiction has had on your neural networks, and prescribe a course of treatment to eliminate the addiction at its core.
+Combined with our advanced brain-mapping computer simulations, our team of experts at FHE Health can assess the overall health of your brain, measure the effect addiction has had on your neural networks, and prescribe a course of treatment to eliminate the addiction at its core.
 We are one of the leaders of brain mapping and using applied neuroscience to medically treat addiction, employing the same technologies used to treat U.S. soldiers for Post-Traumatic Stress Disorder (PTSD).

 Why is EEG important?